gregoryjscott/Simpler/README.md

         }
     }

 Not a fan of the built-in dynamic Inputs and Outputs properties?
-Fine - ignore them, create POCOs for your Task's input and outputs, and declare them as properties on your Task.
+Fine - ignore them, create POCOs for your Job's input and outputs, and declare them as properties on your Job.

-    class AnswerUsingStaticProperies : Task
+    class AnswerUsingStaticProperies : Job
     {
         // Inputs
         public string Question { get; set; }